La-wea-cosmica/Monar/README.md

 # Extra's
 # Custom .lunarclient
+# warning! if you dont know what i am talking about please dont due this.
 **If you have your .lunarclient folder on other section just join to "files" and create a .txt named as "lunarpath" then just put your .lunarclient folder location in and thats all [only the most technical will understand.]**